libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Cross version support

-The improved muxer selection approach MUST be inter-operable with pervious libp2p versions which do not support this improved approach.
+The improved muxer selection approach MUST be interoperable with pervious libp2p versions which do not support this improved approach.

 ### TLS case